 Will a business plan help you succeed as an entrepreneur?

-There is nothing wrong with creating an elaborate business plan except that it is largely a waste of your time.
+There is nothing wrong with creating an elaborate business plan except that it may be largely a waste of your time.
 Think of a business plan as a book that is outdated on the day it was published.
 Your business will move too fast and change too frequently to be run by a book that you wrote way back when on how things might be sometime in the future.

-Making a business plan is no guarantee of success and there are plenty of people who make successes of themselves without one, just as there are people who make business plans and still fail.
+Making a business plan is no guarantee of success, and there are plenty of people who make successes of themselves without one, just as there are people who make business plans and still fail.

 Here are some common alternatives to using a business plan:

 - Business success outline – keep it to one or two pages if you can.
 Don’t think of it as a business plan but as a strategy summary.
-It will help you stay on track but it will not drown you in paperwork.
+It will help you stay on track, but it will not drown you in paperwork.

 - Your favorite project management application – like Trello.
 Much of what it takes to succeed in business is staying accountable and the ability to track what happens in your business.
 Your favorite project or task management application will keep you on track.

-- Google Calendar – To meet your goals you must stick to deadlines.
-I love Google Calendar because it works great with gmail, but you can use your favorite calendar solution.
+- Google Calendar – To meet your goals, you must stick to deadlines.
+I love Google Calendar because it works great with Gmail, but you can use your favorite calendar solution.

 - Spreadsheet – Use a simple Google spreadsheet to list your goals, objectives, deadlines, etc. Writing your goals down and tracking them is what separates entrepreneurs from wantrepreneurs.

 The best way to succeed in business if you don’t have a plan is to stay ahead of the game and think on your feet.
-If you can’t think on your feet with confidence then you’re going to have trouble in business anyway.
+If you can’t think on your feet with confidence, then you’re going to have trouble in business anyway.
 Think on your feet, stay one step ahead of the competition, and make the business the best it can be by avoiding a plan and reacting to current events.